Please note that by continuing to use this site you consent to the terms of our

 Choice of endpoint protection software

 The Computers page (shown above) gives you an overview of all the managed devices, and device groups, on the network.
-There are some pre-configured dynamic groups, for example Computers with outdated operating system.
+There are some pre-configured dynamic groups, for example Devices with an outdated operating system.
 These make it easy to find all the devices that need your attention.
-You can also organise computers into your own custom groups, and carry out tasks on individual or multiple devices from the Actions menu.
+You can also organise computers into your own custom groups, and carry out tasks on individual or multiple devices from the Computer menu at the bottom of the page.
 Examples include Scan, Update, Reboot, ShutDown, ManagePolicies, DeactivateProducts, and Remove.
 If you click on an individual computer’s entry, a detailed information page for that device opens (screenshot below).
-Please note that ESET Full Disk Encryption (shown in the screenshot of the console below) is a separate product, not included in ESET PROTECT Entry.

 The Detections page shows information about all threats encountered by all managed devices on the network.
 Details include status, detection type, malware type, detection name, action taken, device name, user, file path, and date and time.
 You can click on the entry for any threat to get details such as file hash, source URL and detection mechanism.
 It’s also possible to whitelist files from this page.

-Reports allows you to collect data from a variety of categories, including Antivirus detections, Automation, Dynamic Threat Defense, Firewall detections, Hardware inventory and quarantine.
+Reports allows you to collect data from a variety of categories, including Antivirus detections, Automation, ESET LiveGuard, Firewall detections, Hardware inventory and Quarantine.
 For each category, a wide range of preconfigured scenarios is provided, displayed as tiles.
 Running a report on one of these items is as simple as clicking its tile.
 Example reports in the Antivirus detections category are Active detections, Blocked files in last 30 days, High severity detection events in last 7 days, and Last Scan.
 You can also create and schedule your own report scenarios if you want.

 Tasks allows you to take a wide variety of actions on individual devices or device groups.
 These include running scans, product installations and updates.
 You can also run OS-related tasks, such as installing Windows Updates and shutting down the operating system.